Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: KernelSOS for Global Optimization

-where the $\bm{\Phi}_i$ are the columns of $\bm{R}$, $\text{Tr}$ is the trace and $\lambda>0$ is a regularization parameter related to the finite number of samples $N$ and the smoothness of $f$ with respect to the kernel~$k$.
-In particular, setting $\lambda$ to $0$, the optimal solution is $\min_i f(\bm{x}_i)$, which does not exploit any regularity of $f$.
+where the $\bm{\Phi}_i$ are the columns of $\bm{R}$, $\text{Tr}$ is the trace operator, and $\lambda\geq0$ is a regularization parameter related to the finite number of samples $N$ and the smoothness of $f$ with respect to the kernel~$k$.

-\highlight{To make sense of~\eqref{eq:max-ksos}, we visualize in Fig.~\ref{fig:kernelsos-visualization} a univariate polynomial example problem.
-Along with the function to minimize $f$, we plot what we call the \emph{surrogate function},\footnote{This is called the \emph{model} in the original work and can be computed using~\cite[Equation (37)]{rudi_finding_2024}.} which corresponds to the optimal function in the chosen \ac{RKHS} that passes through the given samples.
-For a well-chosen kernel and calibrated hyperparameters, this surrogate function lower-bounds $f$.}
+Choosing appropriate values for the kernel, $\lambda$, and $N$, is crucial.
+In Fig.~\ref{fig:kernelsos-visualization}, generated with $\lambda=0$ for the polynomial kernel, and $\lambda=10^{-3}$ for the exponential kernels, we visualize a univariate polynomial example problem.
+Alongside $f$, we plot what we call the \emph{surrogate function},\footnote{This is called the \emph{model} in the original work and can be computed using~\cite[Equation (37)]{rudi_finding_2024}.} which corresponds to the optimal function in the chosen \ac{RKHS} that passes through the given samples.
+Without careful calibration of the parameters, the surrogate function is a poor match of $f$, and the solution is equally poor.
+This calibration, along with other ingredients for successfully applying the \kernelSOS{} algorithm to robotics and control applications, is the subject of the next section.

-The advantage of~\eqref{eq:max-ksos} with respect to~\eqref{eq:maxc-sos} is that it exhibits a more principled way to generate basis functions that reflect the chosen function class, and that it allows for a larger class of functions.
-It also comes with favorable guarantees: as shown in~\cite{rudi_finding_2024}, the \eqref{eq:max-ksos} problem satisfies $c_{\text{k-SOS}}^* \leq c^*$ \textit{if} $f(x)-c$ lies in the chosen \ac{RKHS}.
-In that case, the relaxation gap is guaranteed to asymptotically approach zero as $N\rightarrow \infty$. \todo{ FD: This is not very satisfactory because for N->infty we would also get convergence to the global minimum without any kernels etc.} The convergence as we increase the degree of the hierarchy, as in \ac{SOS} methods, is thus replaced by convergence as we increase the number of samples $N$.